Intel and the Environment—Responsible Operations

 Addressing Climate Change

 We consider climate change an important issue, and several years ago began taking steps to reduce our carbon footprint and publicly report on greenhouse gas emissions.
 We’ve reduced our greenhouse gas emissions and made significant investments in energy conservation resulting in savings of 1.75 billion kWh.
 We have also facilitated the construction of 18 solar electric installations at Intel locations around the world that collectively generate more than ten million kWh of clean solar energy per year.
 Since 2008, we continue to be the largest voluntary purchaser of green power in the U.S., according to the U.S. EPA’s Green Power Partnership rankings.1 We purchased 3.1 billion kWh of green power in 2013, enough to meet 100% of our U.S. electricity use for the year.
+In October, 2015 we also joined the White House Climate Pledge, a reflection of our ongoing commitment to addressing climate change.

 Responsible Water Management